The CSS Podcast - 020: Functions

 }

-A custom property is a variable which allows you to tokenize values in your CSS code.
+A custom property is a variable which lets you tokenize values in your CSS code.

 Custom properties are also affected by the cascade